opensourcedesign/jobs/jobs/2018-02-11-ux-ui-desiger.md

 organization: telescope
 org_url: 'https://github.com/josselinchevalay/telescope'
 title: UX/UI desiger
-role: web desing
+role: web design
 compensation: gratis
-description: "Hello all, \r\n\r\nI wrork an application on IPFS (https://ipfs.io/).
-My goal to create a ui application to simply use of IPFS : \r\n\r\n- Manage ipfs node\r\n- Synchronise and file on IPFS\r\n- Add and search metadata\r\n\r\nI'm no skills around UX/UI so i reach a person to help me to define a identity for this application and a visual for that."
+description: "Hello all, \r\n\r\nI'm working on an application on IPFS (https://ipfs.io/).
+My goal is to create an application to simplify the use of IPFS : \r\n\r\n- Manage ipfs node\r\n- Synchronise and file on IPFS\r\n- Add and search metadata\r\n\r\nI don't have UX/UI skills, so I want someone to help me to define a identity for this application."
-deliverables: a logo for this application a sketch for pages.
+deliverables: A logo for the application and sketch for pages.
 how_to_apply:
   - Josselin chevalay <josselin54.chevalay@gmail.com>
-  - ''
 tags: ''
 date: '2018-02-11T15:31:29.860Z'
 slug: uxui-desiger
 ---
-undefined